Tharnid/Chazwa/Notes.md

 #### When shouldn't you use an auto-implemented property?

 	If the property requires any code in the getter or setter

+## Method
+---

+	A code block
+	Contains a set of programming statements
+	Also called a function

+### Defining a Method
+---

+- Identify the problem
+- Define a single purpose
+- Specify inputs and outputs
+- State any assumptions
+- Consider errors that could occur

+    	Think about all of the things above will helps us write clearer and more purposeful methods
+### Part's of a method
+---

+- Signature

+### Method Signature
+---

+	public	bool	<NameOfMethod>()

+	Accessibility Modifier (default is private)
+	Return type - void if no return value
+	Method names - PascalCase
+	Parameter List - empty if no parameters

+---

+# Beg CSharp
+---

+**Formatting Numbers** - is quite complicated
+	so make CultureInfo do the work for you

+	use property setters to build your own custom formatting as necessary

+	See documentation for more custom formatting strings
+---

+# Intermediate CSharp
+---
+---
+# CSharp Design Patterns
+---
+---

 ---